api3dao/old-api3-docs/docs/beacon/v0.1/introduction/hackathon.md

 Access Beacons using the `RrpBeaconSerever.sol` contract.
 Specific network addresses for the contract are in the
 [Contract Addresses](../reference/contract-addresses.md) doc.
 For _#BUIDLWEEK_
-please use either the Goerli or Mumbai network.
+please use either the Goerli or Polygon-Mumbai network.

 ## Amberdata Beacons